 Do you have a Halloween office party or are you allowed to wear a costume at work?
 If so what costume did you pick?

 Don’t let the right outfit be a random thing.
 Wear the right look in every situation by looking up what to wear when in How to Dress for Success in Midlife.
 Buy my book now.

 Have fun at the office Halloween party and stay safe.

-When you liked this post let your friends know by tweeting them to have a look at these low-cost Halloween costume inspirations!
+When you liked this post let your friends know by tweeting them to

 Get the support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.

 When you like outfit recipes, you may also want to get my style recipe book How to Dress for Success in Midlife that has great style recipes for all kind of dressing situations in midlife.
 Buy your copy now.

 © 2013-2019 Nicole Mölders | All rights reserved